S350F-Group-Project/s350f-proj/Readme.md

 The app.exe is configured to use a bundled JRE and JavaFX sdk.
 Therefore, no need for further installation.

-(The file size of JRE is too large to be included in github and therefore this link is provided for your convenience)
+(The file size of JRE/JavaFX JDK is too large to be included in github and therefore this link is provided for your convenience)

 *Method 2:*